Before They Attacked the Kurds, Shia Militias Undermined the Campaign for Mosul

-The Islamic State stronghold of Mosul is within reach of the forces trying to liberate it.
-Iraqi and Kurdish forces — along with a spattering of Western troops — have taken up positions on the edge of the city and swapped fire with militants inside.
+In July 2016, the Islamic State stronghold of Mosul was within reach of the forces trying to liberate it.
+Iraqi and Kurdish forces — along with a spattering of Western troops — had taken up positions on the edge of the city and swapped fire with militants inside.

-The noose is tightening around the terror group’s Iraq headquarters.
+The noose was tightening around the terror group’s Iraq headquarters.

-But Shia militias, which ostensibly fight alongside the Iraqi army and the Kurdish peshmerga, have continued to pose vexing problems for the armies fighting to oust the Islamic State from Iraq.
+But pro-Iran Shia militias, which ostensibly fight alongside the Iraqi army and the Kurdish peshmerga, posed vexing problems for the armies fighting to oust the Islamic State from Iraq.

-Recently, the Shia militia group Asa’ib Ahl Al Haq uttered a cryptic warning if the peshmerga participate in the liberation of Mosul — while insisting its own forces would hasten the victory.
+Back in 2016, the Shia militia group Asa’ib Ahl Al Haq warned the peshmerga against participating in the liberation of Mosul — while insisting its own forces would hasten the victory.

-The statement comes not long after radical Shia cleric Moqtada Al Sadr told his followers that they should consider American and British troops helping Iraqi forces take Mosul as “invaders” and “targets.”
+The statement came not long after radical Shia cleric Moqtada Al Sadr told his followers that they should consider American and British troops helping Iraqi forces take Mosul as “invaders” and “targets.”

 Al Sadr was the leader of a popular Iranian-backed political and insurgent movement that fought Iraqi, U.S. and British troops during the Iraq War and killed thousands of civilians.